MicrosoftDocs/power-pages-docs/power-pages-docs/security/assign-table-permissions.md

     :::image type="content" source="media/table-permissions/assign-web-role.png" alt-text="Adding web roles to the specific table permission.":::

     > [!IMPORTANT]
-    > When Anonymous Users are granted access to a table, any user who visits the site can access data.
+    > When Anonymous users are granted access to a table, any user who visits the site can access data.
     > More information:

 1. Select **Save**.